 - Core sample cutting and preparation

 The Petro-physics Laboratory can provide the following technical services to oil companies:

 - Core cutting and preparation

 - Dean stark core cleaning and rock fluid content

 - Rock thin section

 - Electrical measurement and determination of Archie’s parameters (a, m and n)

 To request any of the above services, visit the Facility Request Form.

-It is the policy of Texas A&M University at Qatar to comply with United States export control laws and regulations including, without limitation, those implemented by the Department of Commerce through its Export Administration Regulations (EAR) and the Department of State through its International Traffic in Arms Regulations (ITAR), as well as those imposed by the Treasury Department through its Office of Foreign wp-content/uploads Control (OFAC).
+It is the policy of Texas A&M University at Qatar to comply with United States export control laws and regulations including, without limitation, those implemented by the Department of Commerce through its Export Administration Regulations (EAR) and the Department of State through its International Traffic in Arms Regulations (ITAR), as well as those imposed by the Treasury Department through its Office of Foreign Assets Control (OFAC).